ace-lab/rspec-questionwriter/README.md

 - and all mutations, heirarchially sorted by suite (`mutations:`)

 Examples can be seen in the `examples/` directory.
-To run an example on a system with `python3` installed, navigate to the directory that contains the application you would like to create a question out of and run the command above.
-For example, after cloning this repository, to make the `leap_year` question on a system with `/usr/bin/python3.9`:
+To generate example question files on a system with `python3` installed, navigate to this project's root directory and run the command above.
+For example, after cloning this repository, to make the `leap_year` example question on a system with `/usr/bin/python3.9`:
 ```
 .../rspec-questionwriter $ mkdir examples/questions
 .../rspec-questionwriter $ ./suites_gen.py examples/leap_year/leap_year.yaml examples/questions examples/leap_year/app/